mkapcs0402-design/GitSync/README.md

 Give us a ⭐ if you like our work.
 Much appreciated!

-## Variants

-There are two variants of GitSync available for the most recent releases.

-We recommend using the "All files variant" for the best experience, as it will allow you to use a larger range of folders with the app.

-- Base variant
-  - `app-all-files-variant-release-signed.apk`
-- All files variant
-  - `app-base-release-signed.apk`

-The main difference between these versions is the use of "All files access" permission.

 ## Build Instructions

 If you just want to try the app out, feel free to use a pre-built release from the [Releases](https://github.com/ViscousPotential/GitSync/releases) page